ProgTom00/tomasz-olechowski-learning-java/simplegame-rps/README.md

 the game will ask for names for the players.

 ## Game rules
-After selecting the game option, in the next step the game will ask for the number of winning rounds.
+After selecting the game option, the game will ask for the name of player(if you choose 1 option), players(if you choose 3 option). the name must have at least one character.
+In the next step the game will ask for the number of winning rounds.
+In the game you can play up to 20 winning rounds.
+If you enter the number above 20, or you will use an illegal character the game will ask to enter a proper number.
 To win the game winning rounds must be achieved by one of the players.
 When you have chosen first mode human vs computer.
 You will be the first player which starts the game.
-You have 5 options available options:
-1-rock, 2-paper, 3-scissors, 4-lizard, 5-spock.
+You have 5 options available options:1-rock, 2-paper, 3-scissors, 4-lizard, 5-spock.
 Although, you can start a new game by pressing 'n', or you can end session with key 'x'.
 If you enter wrong values an error will appear, and you will have to re-enter the option.
 However, when you choose first option in the game mode computer have enhanced move.
 It means that computer has 50% chance in case of winning, 25 % chance of draw and 25% chance of losing with you.

 * Rock crushes Scissors
 * Scissors cuts Paper